 So what’s the answer?
 Ideally, of course, it would be state driven.
 But I believe that there’s also an opportunity for the social sector to develop new models, which work alongside the emergency response providers, so we can tackle the underlying causes of poverty as well as lessening its impact.

 And indeed, this is a concept that is baked into Cook for Good.
 We began by establishing a surplus food pantry, which provides low-cost food for the residents of a housing estate in Kings Cross, provided by the brilliant teams at The Felix Project and Food Bank Aid, amongst others.
 But this is just one part of a wider model, through which we generate revenue from trading with businesses who understand that social purpose can and should be central to their strategy.

 As our name suggests, we’re all about food and cooking, and it’s in the kitchen that our revenue generation comes to life.
 Having noted the growing demand from companies for opportunities to bring their teams together, we created a suite of cooking-based team building experiences, which benefit the businesses involved and support our work, both immediately and more sustainably.

-So in the short term, our clients cook up to 150 portions of food in one session, creating healthy, home-made ready meals which we share through our Pantry and other local outreach organisations.
+So in the short term, our clients cook up to 100 meals in one session, creating healthy, home-made ready meals which we share through our Pantry and other local outreach organisations.
 But there’s also a significant long-term impact, because we invest the profits into our community programme, which includes: